 When a site has completed all study activation requirements (see Table 10-1), the LOC CRM will send the completed activation checklist to the DAIDS Medical Officer (or DAIDS Branch Chief) for approval for study activation.
 After approval from DAIDS, the LOC CRM will send an HPTN Site Activation Notice to the site.
 Upon receipt of this notification the site may initiate the study.
 Only upon receipt of this notification may a site initiate recruitment and screening of study participants.
 In multi-site studies, sites are individually activated as documented fulfillment of activation requirements at each site is completed (i.e., activation of a site need not await readiness of the others).

-10.5 CRF/eCRF Development
+10.5 eCRF Development

-The SDMC is responsible for developing CRFs or EDC for each protocol.
-CRFs or eCRFs, used with electronic data capture, are designed to collect the data used to address protocol-specified study objectives.
-Typical HPTN CRF development process is outlined as follows:
+The SDMC is responsible for developing eCRFs or EDC for each protocol. eCRFs, used with electronic data capture, are designed to collect the data used to address protocol-specified study objectives.
+Typical HPTN eCRF development processes are as follows:

-- Development of CRF content typically begins when the protocol is deemed stable, usually version 1.0 - The internal SDMC study team puts together a data collection plan based on protocol objectives and reporting needs.
-Scientific expertise (e.g., behavioral scientists, clinicians) is sought externally, as appropriate - CRF content is gathered or developed, as needed - The SDMC will convene a conference call or in-person meeting of a subset of the protocol team in order to obtain the team's input on CRF content.
-The subset should include representatives from the LOC, LC, DAIDS, investigators, community representatives, and other site staff as appropriate.
-The draft form set and relevant study materials (e.g., Schedule of Forms) are comprehensively reviewed during the call or meeting.
-Approved changes are incorporated into the CRFs/eCRFs and other study materials.
-The SDMC, LOC, and LC determine if CRFs and related study materials should be part of any planned operational "walkthrough" during a prestudy operations visit - As needed, finalized CRF content is translated by the study sites or contractor (ideally before any planned operational walkthrough or pre-study operations visit).
-The translation process is initiated and coordinated by the SDMC.
-Back-translations, especially for behavioral questionnaires, will be reviewed by the SDMC and LOC for approval - Study-specific training is conducted (see Section 11.4) - After study-specific training is conducted (see Section 11.4) final CRFs or EDC setup are distributed by the SDMC to study sites prior to or upon activation (see Section 12.3.2)
+- Development of eCRF content typically begins when the protocol is deemed stable, usually version 1.0 - The internal SDMC study team puts together a data collection plan based on protocol objectives and reporting needs.
+Scientific expertise (e.g., behavioral scientists, clinicians) is sought externally, as appropriate - eCRF content is gathered or developed, as needed - The draft eCRF content and relevant study materials (e.g. Schedule of Forms) are reviewed by the protocol team.
+The SDMC, LOC, and LC determine if CRFs and related study materials should be part of any planned operational meeting

+Study Specific Pre-implementation, Site Activation and Study Initiation

+As needed, finalized CRF content is translated by the study sites or contractor (ideally before any planned operational walkthrough or pre-study operations visit) The translation process is initiated and coordinated by the SDMC.
+Back- translations, especially for behavioral questionnaires, will be reviewed by the SDMC and the behavioral scientists if applicable